 The Department will schedule a training with the internal monitoring team (to include associate educational agency representation when reviewing CTCs, ESCs or DDs) and SST staff.
-The purpose of this required training is for the team to receive training on internal monitoring processes and reviewing records.
+The purpose is for the team to receive training on internal monitoring processes and reviewing records.

 The educational agency personnel will be required to complete assigned Learning Management System (LMS) modules regarding special education.
-Any score lower than 75% will require additional technical assistance from the SST.
+Any score lower than 80% will require additional technical assistance from the SST.